Illegal drug trade: Political ties

 It was common for smugglers in Colombia to import liquor, alcohol, cigarettes and textiles, while exporting cocaine.
 Personnel with knowledge of the terrain were able to supply the local market while also exporting a large amount of product.
-The established trade that began in the 1960s involved Peru, Bolivia, Colombia, Venezuela and Cuba.
-Peasant farmers produced coca paste in Peru and Bolivia, while Colombian smugglers would process the coca paste into cocaine in Colombia, and trafficked product through Cuba.
+The established trade initially involved Peru, Bolivia, Colombia, Venezuela and Cuba.
+Peasant farmers produced coca paste in Peru and Bolivia, while Colombian smugglers would process the coca paste into cocaine in Colombia, and trafficked product through Batista's Cuba.
 This trade route established ties between Cuban and Colombian organized crime.

 From Cuba, cocaine would be transported to Miami, Florida; and Union City, New Jersey.
 Quantities of the drug were then smuggled throughout the US.
 The international drug trade created political ties between the involved countries, encouraging the governments of the countries involved to collaborate and instate common policies to eradicate drug cartels.
-Cuba stopped being a center for transport of cocaine following the establishment of a communist government in 1959.
+Cuba stopped being a center for transport of cocaine following the Cuban Revolution and the establishment of Fidel Castro's communist government in 1959.

 As a result, Miami and Union City became the sole locations for trafficking.
 The relations between Cuban and Colombian organized crime remained strong until the 1970s, when Colombian cartels began to vie for power.
 In the 1980s and 90s, Colombia emerged as a key contributor of the drug trade industry in the Western Hemisphere.
 While the smuggling of drugs such as marijuana, poppy, opium and heroin became more ubiquitous during this time period, the activity of cocaine cartels drove the development of the Latin American drug trade.
 The trade emerged as a multinational effort as supplies (i.e. coca plant substances) were imported from countries such as Bolivia and Peru, were refined in Colombian cocaine labs and smuggled through Colombia, and exported to countries such as the US.